kotfu/marked-bonus-pack/README.md

 Put the Services in `~/Library/Services`, where `~` is your user's home folder.
 If you want hotkeys for the services, assign them in **System Preferences->Keyboard->Shortcuts->Services**.

+### BBEdit

+Place `BBEdit/Open in Marked.applescript` in `~/Library/Application Support/BBEdit/Scripts/`.
+Use from the Script menu bar item while editing a Markdown document (must be saved first).
+You can assign a keyboard shortcut in BBEedit **Preferences->Menus & Shortcuts**.

 ### TextMate

 Double-click on the `Marked 2` bundle to open it in TextMate's Bundle Editor.
 You can access the preview commands using `Control-Alt-M`.
 There are two of these commands, one previews the current document and will watch the associated file for future changes, the other previews the current selection using a temporary file.
 The latter will not update automatically.